 There are also startups that are dedicated to helping consumers improve their credit scores.
 For example, eCreditHero is a free service that helps consumers repair their credit.
 The company does not make loans or offer debt counseling, but it will fight to have erroneous or unsubstantiated negative information removed from your credit report.

 Another interesting startup is Even.
 Even is designed for those who have a steady job and receive regular paychecks but whose paychecks can vary.
-Based on your recent paychecks or direct deposits, Even calculates a guaranteed amount that you will receive every payday.
+Based on your recent paychecks or direct deposits, Even calculates a amount that you will receive every payday.
 If your pay is less, Even deposits the difference.
-When you receive a paycheck for more than the guaranteed amount, Even pays itself back.
+When you receive a paycheck for more than the amount, Even pays itself back.

 If you receive a high paycheck and do not owe anything to Even, Even recommends an amount to move to savings, and if you agree, the funds are moved into an Even savings account that you can withdraw whenever you like.
 Even does not charge any interest.
 Instead, it charges a subscription fee of $3 per week; the first 30 days are free.
 The subscription charge is the only fee that you pay.